Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 Performance

-Let’s see how these design decisions perform in practice.
+Let’s see how these designs perform in practice.
 I wrote a Rust benchmark to hit object stores concurrently in phases, one for each operation type, and then tested against:

 StoreConfiguration